BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 Starting with babylon.js v4.0, you can also set `img.detectPointerOnOpaqueOnly = true` to indicate if pointers should only be validated on pixels with alpha > 0.

+#### Batch loading of SVG images from icon sheet

+You can now load multiple SVG icons from a single SVG icon sheet without manually defining multiple sourceLeft, sourceTop, sourceWidth, sourceHeight attributes for each image.

+Pre-requisite: a valid single layer SVG document with width, height, viewbox defined and icons grouped via ids.
+The layer should not have any transform attributes.

+`onSVGAttributesComputedObservable` will trigger when the sourceLeft, sourceTop, sourceWidth, sourceHeight attributes are automatically computed.
+You can create custom SVG buttons that are built from multiple SVG assets (glow, text, images etc) for even cleaner code.

+Here is an example that uses SVG assets for images and buttons:  https://playground.babylonjs.com/#E5CARD

+Known issue: The batch loading process requires the entire SVG icon sheet to be loaded as a HTMLObjectElement in the DOM.
+On certain browsers, you may notice a quick flash of the icon sheet on the canvas as the assets load.
+To alleviate this, you may employ [a loading screen](https://doc.babylonjs.com/how_to/creating_a_custom_loading_screen).

 ### ColorPicker

 The color picker control allows users to set colors in your scene.